strudel-science/strudel-kit/customizing.md

   )
 ```

-Add the page to the _TaskFlowsPage.tsx_ in the _pages_ subdirectory
+Add the page to the _pages/TaskFlowsPage.tsx_ file.
 ```typescript jsx
 <Link component={RouterLink} to="myanalysis">
     My Analysis